jakky1/webview_win_floating/README.md

 This package place a native Windows WebView2 component on the window, NO texture involved !

 That's why it called "floating".
-In Windows, all the Flutter widgets will be covered (invisible) by the webview.
+In Windows, Flutter widgets cannot show on top of the webview.

 However, since it is a native WebView2 component, without texture involved, the display speed is the same with native WebView2.